 For those components that are designed within the project we require unit tests to be available that test at least the minimum functionality.
 In addition system integration tests are recommended but due to the high costs of designing a system test toolkit this might not be possible with the given time and resources.

-NFR001 All project-developed source code shall have comments at least on a per-class level. [?]
+NFR001 All project-developed source code shall have comments at least on a per-class level.

-NFR002 The System’s architecture shall be documented. [document exists]
+NFR002 The System’s architecture shall be documented. [document exists, needs maintenance]

-NFR003 The System’s configuration parameters shall be documented. [?]
+NFR003 The System’s configuration parameters shall be documented.

 NFR004 The System’s source code shall be covered by unit tests to at least 50% of coverage.
 Regression tests will be run as part of the software process. [?]